ahmedAbdulahi/Security-Python-Homework--SBOM/README.md

 Known issues/Bugs:

-Something that could be an issue later on is if the structure of a package.json or package-lock.json is changed later on then the code has to be changed also.
-Currently its very reliant that the structure is the same as the examples given in the homework assignment
+Potential issue: Code may be impacted if the structure of 'package.json' or 'package-lock.json' changes in the future.
+The current implementation relies heavily on the structure matching the provided examples in the homework assignment

 Ideas:

-1. To add an automatic pipeline so that when the package.json or package-lock.json file is changed then the code automatically runs.
+1. Implement an automatic pipeline to trigger code execution when 'package.json' or 'package-lock.json' changes.
-2. Add a review column for each package
+2. dd a review column for each package, allowing for package replacement based on scores
 3. Develop a GUI.